Contact Us Today (424) 372-3112

 Learn How We Can Help You

-Cron, Israel & Stark have the experience you need to investigate the details that matter in the defense of your case.
-In your initial free consultation, we will review the details with you and help you to map out achieving the best outcome possible.
+At Cron, Israel & Stark, we have the expertise needed to thoroughly investigate the details that matter in the defense of your case.
+In your initial free consultation, we will review the details with you and help you to map out achieving the best outcome possible, providing you with the reassurance you need during this challenging time.

 Our office has the experience to do what we can to protect you throughout your case and will do everything possible to pursue avenues of defense aggressively.

 Refusing blood or breathing during a DUI arrest takes knowledge and skill to defend.
-Call us to review the issues that can assure you the most favorable outcome possible.
+Call us to review the issues and ensure the most favorable outcome possible.